adipopbv/oop-laboratory-6-7/README.md

 > Make an app for managing books.
 Each book is identified by _title_, _author_, _genre_, _release year_.
 The app should be capable of going the following:

+> 1. Display the full list of books
-> 1. Basic operations:
+> 2. Basic operations:
 >    * Add book
 >    * Modify book
 >    * Delete book
-> 2. Display the full list of books
-> 5. Search book
+> 3. Search book
-> 6. Filter books by:
+> 4. Filter books by:
 >    * Title
 >    * Release year
-> 7. Sort books by:
+> 5. Sort books by:
 >    * Title
 >    * Author
 >    * Release year and genre